Have you wondered why do you hear more and more the buzzword “Fintech” and what does it mean?

 Investors have been steadily showing interest in FinTech companies, more particularly during the past three years.
 The total funding for FinTech companies already reached $20 Billion in 2015, significantly registering a 64% increase over 2014 investments.

 Recent figures revealed that in 2016 venture capitalists have deployed some $36 Billion in FinTech companies[i].
 This amount is representative of around 1,700 different investors with payments/loyalty/e-commerce companies bringing most of the funding.
 Closely behind are banks and insurance companies.
-The trend highlights the truth that this is an advantageous opportunity for anybody looking for a good investment potential.
+The trend highlights the truth that this is an advantageous opportunity for anybody looking for good investment potential.

 Conversely, FinTech companies are mostly classified as startups and are therefore risky since statistically, 90% of startups fail.
 Investing in them is like investing in penny stocks – the returns could be astounding but the risks are also enormous.
 On top of these, you should also consider the market’s indifference to investing funds in online companies.
 All these factors could put FinTech companies in a tough situation.